niklaushirt/cp4waiops-training/content/Installing Operator/install_operator_03.md

    oc patch catalogsource ibm-operator-catalog -n openshift-marketplace --type=json -p "[{ "op": "test", "path": "/spec/image", "value": "\"icr.io/cpopen/ibm-operator-catalog:latest\"" }, { "op": "replace", "path": "/spec/image", "value": "\"$IMGDIGEST\"" }]"
    ```

+###

+> This creates the `CatalogSource` that provides the available IBM Operators (not just CP4WAIOPS).

+{{< /expand >}}

+##

 {{< hint type=info title="Info" >}}
-This creates the `CatalogSource` that provides the available IBM Operators (not just CP4WAIOPS).
+ibm-operator-catalog also contains the catalogs for other IBM Cloud Paks®.
+If multiple IBM Cloud Paks are installed on your cluster, then the polling attribute is configured for all of them.\

-You can go to Operators/OperatorHub in your Openshift Web Console to check out the available Operators
+You can go to Operators/OperatorHub in your Openshift Web Console to check out the available Operators .
 {{< /hint >}}